May 23, 2024

 To simplify the task, many designers opt to use components from as few sources as possible and, ideally, from a single source.

 onsemi offers a wide range of discrete components and power modules that can be used to design a complete OBC powertrain.
+The OBC system solution guide examines different power topologies and available components.
+Download the system solution guide and check out more info on our OBC Solution Page.

 Additional resources: